wbeeker/password_checker/README.md

 ## Description

-I have trouble keeping track of all my passwords, but to keep a list of them together seems risky — if someone were to find that list, they'd have access to all of my passwords.
-Encrypting the list allows me to keep them all in one place, but also keeps them protected until I need to access them.
+I have trouble keeping track of all my passwords, but to keep a list of them together seems risky — if someone were to find that list, they'd have access to everything.
+Encrypting a list of passwords allows me to keep them all in one place, but also keeps them protected until I need to access them.

 This program takes in passwords from the user and the name of the application or service the password is used for.
 The program stores a list of passwords and service names, and can encrypt the list into a text file.
 The text file, and its key, can then be decrypted by the program.